Like what you see and want to join our community? Click here!

 Our school is a ministry of Our Lady of Guadalupe Parish.
 Our students belong to an extended community of parents, teachers, staff and parishioners who share Gospel values and support our students academic goals.

-Our Lady of Guadalupe School is accredited by the Western Association of Catholic Schools, approved by the Washington State Office of Superintendent of Public Instruction, and is a member of the National Catholic Education Association.
+Our Lady of Guadalupe School is accredited by the Western Catholic Education Association, approved by the Washington State Office of Superintendent of Public Instruction, and is a member of the National Catholic Education Association.